Steal (game show): Round 2

 The team with the higher cash total at the end of this round won the game and advanced to the bonus round.
 Both teams kept whatever cash and prizes they had accumulated.

 Bonus round

 Only one member of the winning team played this round.
 Five special symbols were hidden on the board: a key, bank, alarm, vault, and safe.
 The contestant had 60 seconds and eight chances to find these symbols in any order.
 Also hidden on the board were six cash squares (two each of £5, £25, and £50), and five police helmets that each deducted 5 seconds from the clock if found.

 The board was shown for 5 seconds before being covered up; the innermost four squares then rotated 180 degrees counterclockwise, while the outer ring of squares rotated clockwise by the same amount.

 If all five symbols were found, the team won the jackpot, which started at £1,000 and increased by £500 for each game in which it went unclaimed.
+Otherwise, the team received the total value of all uncovered cash squares.
 The jackpot maximum was £3,000 (£5,000 in Series 3).